yeaminr/auto-deploy-scheduler/README.md

 ## Deployment schedule file

 On-Premise deployment is controlled by the deployment schedule file containing a list of multiple environments and their expected release.\
 Currently, only the fields `environment` and `release` are being used.
-The field `deploy_time` it's ignored, thus all deployments run at 1800 hours on the timezone.
+The field `deploy_time` it's ignored.

-In the future, `deploy_time` will control when deployment gets triggered in the environment, meaning `not before` listed time.
+In the future, `deploy_time` will control when deployment gets triggered in the environment, meaning `not before` the listed time.

 ```json
 [